radekg/yugabyte-db-go-client/README.md

 ### Usage

 The `github.com/radekg/yugabyte-db-go-client/client/cli` provides a reference client implementation.

-TL;DR: here's how to use the API client directly from _go_:
+**TL;DR**: here's how to use the API client directly from _go_:

 ```go
 package main